dzervoudakes/grindstonejs/README.md

 ### children()

-Get the child elements as a Grindstone object.
+Get the child elements as a new collection.

 ```js
 $('#selector').children();